Glenn Kessler (journalist): Fact check about rape and abortion

 In July 2022, Kessler was criticized for calling into question, with little evidence, a report of an abortion by a 10-year-old child from Ohio.
 The report was later exhaustively confirmed by reporters and public records requests.
-“The intent of the piece was to spotlight the need for careful reporting in a time when information spreads rapidly," Washington Post spokeswoman Shani George told the Associated Press.

-In his article, Kessler wrote that, "None of the officials we reached were aware of such a case in their areas."
+Washington Post spokeswoman Shani George told the Associated Press, "The intent of the piece was to spotlight the need for careful reporting in a time when information spreads rapidly."
+In his article, Kessler wrote, "None of the officials we reached were aware of such a case in their areas."
 A subsequent Freedom of Information Act request revealed a previous email exchange between Kessler and officials at Children Services for Franklin County, where the alleged assault occurred in which the FCCS replied, "Their agency could not comment on specific cases, because this information is treated as confidential under Ohio law."
 In a correction, The Washington Post said "an email the county spokeswoman sent was inadvertently missed during the reporting."

-After leaving The Post in 2025, Kessler wrote he thought it would have been "appropriate to publicly apologize to the child and the doctor who conducted the abortion" but he "felt muzzled" by the newspaper.
+After leaving The Washington Post in 2025, Kessler wrote on Substack that he thought it would have been "appropriate to publicly apologize to the child and the doctor who conducted the abortion" but "felt muzzled" by the newspaper.